Frequently Asked Questions

 Where is the Archives & Special Collections located?

 We are located in the Thomas J. Dodd Research Center on the University of Connecticut campus in Storrs, Connecticut, on Whitney Road, just south of Homer Babbidge Library.
 The mailing address is 405 Babbidge Road, Unit 1205, Storrs, Connecticut, 06269-1205.
-The closest parking area to the Dodd Research Center is the South Campus Garage.
+There is no parking near the building for visitors; the closest parking lot to the building is the South Campus Garage.
 Please refer to the Lodewick Visitors Center website for directions and maps of the Storrs campus.

 What are the Dodd Research Center's hours?